top of page

 Every Child’s Potential:

 Policymakers have an opportunity to ensure that all children grow up in a family and community where each child can reach his or her potential.
 For many children, child care is their early learning program.
 Parents depend on child care to work and children depend on it to grow and thrive, which impacts their future potential to contribute to South Dakota’s economy.
-We must ensure that all children have access to a sound basic education starting in early childhood, with equitable opportunities to achieve their full potential regardless of their
+We must ensure that all children have access to a sound basic education starting in early childhood, with equitable opportunities to achieve their full potential.

 how-are-we-doing